RichardNzembei/RichardNzembei/README.md

-👋 - Hi visitor
+<h1>👋 - Hi visitor</h1>
+<h3>I'm Richard Reuben !</h3>

-I'm a Computer Science student at Kabrak University passionate about software engineering. 👨‍💻
+<p>:technologist: I'm a french student in 3rd year in Computer Science at <a href="https://kabarak.ac.ke/">KABARAK UNIVERSITY</a> in Nakuru, Kenya.</p>

-## About Me

-- 🎓 Studying Computer Science at Kabrak University.
-- 🌱 Currently learning[ Javascript(Vue Js), Node Js  ] and enhancing my software development skills in problem solving.
-- 💼 Actively seeking opportunities in software engineering and web development.
-- 🤔 Exploring new technologies and always eager to learn.
+<p>:heart: I am what you can call a javascript/typescript enthousiaste.</p>
+⚡ Real Facts:
+"Show reliability through metrics like test coverage, code quality, and vulnerability tests."

+"Idealistic concepts work well in theory, but practicality is key to achieving real-world success."

+"Don't rely on one tool for everything—adapt to the problem at hand."

+"Accelerate innovation by reducing effort in non-critical areas, but be mindful of long-term quality."

+"Value isn't in perfection, but in the ability to connect ideas and solutions."

+"Documentation is most appreciated by those who need it most—and when it's missing."

+"Everyone makes mistakes, but learning from them is what leads to growth."

-## Skills
+🛠 Skills

-- Programming Languages: Javascript(Node Js,express Js,Vue Js)
+Programming Languages: JavaScript (Node.js, Express.js, Vue.js)
-- Software Development:
-- Web Development:(frontend and backend)
+Web Development: Frontend and backend development, responsive design, and performance optimization

 <h3 align="left">Connect with me:</h3>
 <p align="left">